 The same old way of doing business.

 My dad (despite running a multi-million dollar company) in a small town still makes it a point to check the electricity reading of their business units on a daily basis.

 Once I asked him “why do you do this futile exercise?”

 To my surprise, he showed me how much he has saved with this simple exercise of controlling their expenses.

-We bought the practice to our startup and saved 20% of our monthly electricity expenditure.
+We bought the practice for our startup and saved 20% of our monthly electricity expenditure.